ishanshre/GoProductStripe/README.md

 # GoProductStripe
 A simple web app using golang.
-It has a products CRUD, product buy with stripe, a vitrual transmssion and subscription plan using stripe
+It has a products CRUD, api, product buy with stripe, a vitrual transmssion, subscription plan using stripe and simple microservice example